 Chronic lymphocytic leukemia (CLL) is an indolent hematologic cancer that occurs with increasing age.

-Usually presents with absolute lymphocytosis as an incidental finding on routine CBC or with asymptomatic lymphadenopathy.
+Usually presents with absolute lymphocytosis as an incidental finding on routine complete blood count (CBC) or with asymptomatic lymphadenopathy.

 Diagnosed by CBC with differential, blood smear showing smudge cells, and flow cytometry.